Lower Prospect Canal Reserve: Heritage listing

 Lower Prospect Canal Reserve was listed on the New South Wales State Heritage Register on 30 June 2015 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Lower Canal is state significant as a key component of the Upper Nepean Scheme.
 This scheme was the outcome of the first major engineering investigation in NSW into the provision of an adequate and reliable water supply to meet the needs of a rapidly growing Sydney.
 The Upper Nepean Scheme was Sydney's fourth water supply, and its first reliable, and most enduring, engineered water supply.
 It marked a major engineering advance from locally sourced to remotely harvested water, obtained from rivers in upland catchment areas, that was stored in dams and transported by weirs, open channels, tunnels and pipelines to its final destination.
 The Upper Nepean Scheme was one of the largest engineering and public infrastructure works carried out in Australia up to 1888.
 It was an important determinant of Sydney's growth potential.
 No other similar water supply canals of the form and scale of those associated with the Upper Nepean Scheme have ever been built in NSW.
 The closest comparison to the Upper Nepean Scheme would be Melbourne's Yan Yean Water Supply Scheme which is fundamentally similar in concept and operation, but predates the Upper Nepean Scheme and is not as ambitious in scale.
 The scheme is a system that has lent itself to progressive development to meet Sydney's increasing water supply needs.
 It continues to function for the purpose for which it was designed and constructed.

 The Lower Canal functioned as a key element of the Upper Nepean Scheme for over 100 years.
 Apart from extensive upgrades in its first decades, Lower Canal changed little in its basic principles during this period.
 The Lower Canal is state significant for its reuse, through reversible infilling along its entire length, that has retained the legibility in the landscape of its original water supply function which is capable of further enhancement through interpretation.
 Large sections of the Lower Prospect Canal Reserve are identified within the biodiversity map of Holroyd Local Environmental Plan (LEP) 2013 as containing "Remnant Native Vegetation".
-The biodiversity map was created using data from the National Parks and Wildlife Service mapping of "Vegetation of the Cumberland Plain".
+The biodiversity map was created using data from the NSW National Parks & Wildlife Service mapping of "Vegetation of the Cumberland Plain".
 This map identifies Cumberland Plain Woodland, particularly shale plains woodland, as being located within the Lower Prospect Canal Reserve.
 Cumberland Plain Woodland is identified as a critically endangered species under both the Environment Protection and Biodiversity Conservation Act 1999 and the Threatened Species Conservation Act 1995.
 The species was extensive across the Cumberland Plain (Western Sydney), however only a small percentage of the original extent remains intact and remnants are spread across the Cumberland Plain.
 Holroyd LEP 2013, along with the EPBC Act 1999 and TSC Act 1995 are all applicable to the conservation of the remnant vegetation of the Lower Prospect Canal Reserve.